 Yeh Shyam(a) ki Tanhaiyaan

-While meeting the older generation of film people has been absolutely brilliant and truly enlightening, meeting Shyama was heartbreaking.
-It was sad to see the actress of yesteryear leading a totally isolated and lonely life today.
+While meeting the older generation of film people has been absolutely brilliant and truly enlightening, meeting Shyama was joyful yet heartbreaking.
+It was sad to see the actress of yesteryear leading a relatively isolated and lonely life today.
 Especially when you consider that at her peak, she was easily the busiest of all actresses in the 1950s.
-She acted in all types of films in all sorts of roles – heroine, second lead and vamp, doing close to 200 films.
+She acted in all types of films in all sorts of roles – heroine, second lead and vamps, doing close to 200 films.

 As I’ve mentioned in my earlier posts on meeting Smriti Biswas and Kamini Kaushal, meeting Shyama was part of a project fellow filmmakers and close friends Shivendra Singh Dungarpur (Shivi), Arwa Mamaji and me are doing on the golden age of Indian cinema.
 Meeting Shyama took quite time, in fact months, through repeated phone calls as she wasn’t keeping too well.
 We were almost resigned to not meeting her at all when one saw a photo in the Bombay Times of Shyama celebrating her birthday with a host of her colleagues – Nimmi, Shakila, Jabeen Jalil amongst others.
 Following up on the photo, we first met Shakila and when Shyama found out we had met Shakila, she finally agreed to meet us.

 Shyama, sadly, is a typical example of the older generation of film artistes whose entire life revolved around their film career.
 Once their careers faded or ended, they had little else to do in life as they struggled to live life outside the limelight.
-For Shyama, now in her 70s, husband Fali Mistry passed away prematurely in 1979 and her children too now live on their own, leaving her all alone.
+For Shyama, now in her 70s, husband Fali Mistry passed away prematurely in 1979 and her children too have their own lives.
 Health problems too plague her as she uses an oxygen cylinder for respiratory purposes and she is periodically in and out of Breach Candy Hospital near her home.

 Shivi, Arwa and I have tried to keep in touch with her by meeting her and just sitting and chatting with her a couple of times since that first meeting.
 One of my most memorable movie memorabilia is a song booklet of Shrimatiji, signed personally by Shyama while Shivi proudly displays an autographed photographed of her in Aar Paar in his office, beautifully framed.
 But the last few times we have called to visit, she cited ill-health each time and has not been up to meeting us.